shrutikochhar/shrutikochhar.github.io/_pages/about.md

 1. Creating support systems for children with autism spectrum disorder (ASD)
 2. Everything related to climate change, including (a) physics and ML based climate modeling, (b) international collaboration and climate ploicy, (c) climate technolgies like CCS, DAC, and (d) alternative economic systems for the future.
 I'm very interested in (d) and I'm currently reading about/looking into multi-agent systems simulations that can give insight into alternative economic theories by optimizing for metrics other than GDP
 3. Molecular representation learning for individual nulceotide molecules.
 Graph learning for drug discovery
-4. Astrophysics and Astrobiology
-5. Reading

-You can reach out to me if you want to discuss or work together on any of the above, and any book/article recommendations you may have are always welcome.
+You can reach out to me if you want to discuss any of the above, or any other ideas you may find interesting.